cozy/cozy-stack/doc/architecture.md

 ### Sync `/sync`

 This endpoint will be for synchronizing your contacts and calendars by using standard methods like caldav and carddav.
+Later, we hope to support also Webdav and RemoteStorage.

 ### Settings `/settings`